AdobeDocs/release-notes.en/current.md

 _New features_

 * The [Content Fragment Console](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/administering/content-fragments/content-fragments-console.html?lang=en) now supports [keyboard shortcuts](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/administering/content-fragments/content-fragments-console-keyboard-shortcuts.html?lang=en).
-* Experience Manager as a Cloud Service’s [web-optimized image delivery](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/web-optimized-image-delivery.html?lang=en) significantly improves page speed by delivering formats such as WebP.
+* Experience Manager as a Cloud Service's [web-optimized image delivery](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/web-optimized-image-delivery.html?lang=en) significantly improves page speed by delivering formats such as WebP.
 This new service also offers more flexible image resizing and transformation options.
 All versions of the [Core Image Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/image.html?lang=en) use this service and lets you deliver images in WebP by selecting an option in the policy of the image component.
 * Experience Manager personalization activities can now use experience fragments in lieu of our legacy offers.
 This feature helps you do the following:
   * Enables a migration path where Experience Manager content promotes Experience Fragment offers rather than legacy library offers to provide appropriately styled content that aligns with the personalization at scale going forward.
   * Prevents content authors from accidentally serving unstyled content on their site.